UC Berkeley Shoelace Knot Study

 ends of the shoelace helped to pull the knot loose.

 A test rig was constructed, comprising a pendulum arm with a test knot attached.
-This arm was repeatedly pulled from vertical and allowed to swing back to vertical and bump against a "wall".
+This arm was repeatedly pulled away from vertical and allowed to swing back to vertical and bump against a "wall".
 This was calibrated to bump at about the same g-force as a foot striking the ground while walking (approx. 7 × gravity).

 Testing involved repeatedly bumping for a 15 minute period – or until knot failure – and measuring the amount that the ends had slipped from their initial length.